danjohnson3141/Jekyll-Test/groups/POST-group_members.md

 =
 ####Authentication

 The user needs to be logged in and have valid credentials to use this route.
-This is the group that the active user will now be a member of.

 =
 ####Parameters

-:group_id - Integer, passed in through the post data.
-Is derived from the 'id' field on the 'groups' table.
+None; default only

 =
 ####Response: